Promeos/Home-Credit-Default-Risk/README.md

-# Home-Credit-Default-Risk
+# Home Credit Default Risk
-Using data provided by Home Credit Group, predict whether or not a potential borrower can back pay a loan.
+Using data provided by Home Credit Group, this project aims to predict the probability of loan applicants defaulting on their payments using various machine learning techniques.